Stacks Image 3

 A gearbox inspection at 1,200 hours is about £3,500, but by that time you have saved between £44,000 and £61,000 on fuel.

-An engine overhaul at 2,100 hours will cost about £45,000 but the owner will have recouped between £77,000 and £107,000 in fuel costs!
+An engine replacement at 2,100 hours* will cost about £45,000 ex VAT but the owner will have recouped between £77,000 and £107,000 in fuel costs!
+Note that the engine is now exempt from the 12 year TBR and can be run 'on condition' just like petrol engines.

 With a Continental diesel you have the most reliable piston engine in GA and a far more sophisticated power plant (low noise, low vibration, no shock cooling, no risk of carbon monoxide toxicity) than a petrol engine with the added bonus of significant cost savings.